-Oklahoma City University's student media website, www.mediaocu.com, is updated daily during the regular academic year, with the exception of finals weeks and University breaks.
+Oklahoma City University's student media website is updated daily during the regular academic year, with the exception of finals weeks and University breaks.
 Any student may seek paid employment with the Student Publications staff.
+Oklahoma City University's student newspaper, "The Campus," is distributed free to all students periodically.